5 Reasons Workplace Emergency Savings Accounts Won’t Improve Employee Financial Health

 5. Lack of organizational impact

 Workplace ESAs might help reduce employees’ short-term financial stress and when employer-funded, can be a recruitment tool.
-But they won’t deliver the lower healthcare costs, reduced turnover, or increased productivity that employers (and ultimately, shareholders) want to see.
+But they won’t deliver the lower healthcare costs, reduced turnover, increased productivity or resolve the other HR challenges that employers (and ultimately, shareholders) want to see improved.

 Employers must provide comprehensive financial health benefits that are uniquely designed to treat financially illness and improve employees’ financial health, in order to see ROI from their investment.